Mariners vs. Astros Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez will look for his seventh straight game with a hit in this contest.
-In his last 10 games he is hitting .326 with three doubles, four walks and six RBI.
+- Rodriguez has recorded at least one hit in seven games in a row.
+In his last 10 outings he is batting .289 with four doubles, three walks and seven RBI.

 Rodríguez Recent Games